uptoratlen/gsArchivPDFDownloader/README.md

 * It not even download a single bit.
   Did you edit the gs.json?
-Or It is broken already, sorry....drop me a note and I will a) fix or b)remove this :-) Send me the logfile via github (of course the credentials are blurred in the file)
+Or It is broken already, sorry....drop me a note and I will a) fix or b)remove this :-) Send me the logfile via GitHub (of course the credentials are blurred in the file)

 * It will only download a fraction of the edition like a sample.
   You may not enter in gs.json the right credentials

-* After a Job, somtimes file remain in the top download folder?
-  This should not happen.
-Will be adressed in of of the next versions

 * Hell, why you use simple sleeps?
   ...one time effort...lazy?...eh...I guess you are right, but it worked for me.....sorry.
 And I tried some limited conditional waits...

 * After some successful downloads the job stopped, what is this?
   I assume this is caused by a timeout, which is not caught.
-Just restart the job, it will start from the beginning, but skips all already downloaded pdf.  thelog may report these editions and you should try a rerun withthte same command.
+Just restart the job, it will start from the beginning, but skips all already downloaded pdf.  the log may report these editions and you should try a rerun with the same command.
 This may overcome the issue by it self.
+  And since 2024 GS added a spam protection on the login - so do not over extend the script.

 * You mixed German and English in the logging?
   Yes, as I said it was more a one timer.
 In case I got some time I may convert all to one language.